prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

 ## Requirements

-TBA - a detailed description of desired functionality
+The program should prompt the checkout clerk the input the identifier of each shopping cart item, one at a time.
+At any time the clerk should be able to indicate there are no more shopping cart items by inputting the word `"DONE"`.

+After the clerk indicates there are no more items, the program should print a custom receipt on the screen.
+The receipt should include:

+  + A grocery store name of your choice
+  + A grocery store phone number and/or website URL and/or address of choice
+  + The date and time of the beginning of the checkout process, formatted in a human-friendly way
+  + The name and price of each shopping cart item, price being formatted as US dollars and cents (e.g. `$1.50`), sorted alphabetically by name, optionally grouped by department and displayed underneath the respective department name
+  + The total cost of all shopping cart items, formatted as US dollars and cents (e.g. `$1.50`), calculated as the sum of their prices
+  + The amount of tax owed, calculated by multiplying the total cost by a New York City sales tax rate of `0.08875`
+  + The total amount owed, formatted as US dollars and cents (e.g. `$1.63`), calculated by adding the total cost of all shopping cart items
+  + A friendly message thanking the customer and/or encouraging the customer to shop again

+The program should be able to process multiple shopping cart items of the same type, but does not need to display any groupings or aggregations of those items.

+For students desiring optional further exploration, the program should also print the receipt to a new `.txt` file saved somewhere in the project directory, named according to the date and time the checkout process started (e.g. `/receipts/2017-07-04-15-43-13-579531` representing the year, month, day, 24-hour-style hour, minute, second, and milliseconds)

 ## Submission Instructions

 Push your repository to GitHub.com.
 Note the URL of your repository.

 Update your fork of the course repository.
 In the [submissions.csv file](submissions.csv), add a new row including your GitHub username and the repository URL.
-Commit your changes and submit a Pull Request for your content to be included in this course repository.
+Commit your changes and submit a Pull Request for your content to be included in the course repository.
 See the [Contributor Guide](/CONTRIBUTING.md) for instructions.
 At this time, you are encouraged to use the Git CLI to submit your work.

 ## Evaluation